NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

    1. If it is windows then it calls the `format_date` method from DateTimeUtils and passes the formatting string: `"%#m"` and stores the result in `current_month_int`.
    2. Otherwise it calls the `format_date` method from DateTimeUtils and passes the formatting string: `"%-m"` and stores the result in `current_month_int`.
 3. Then it passes `current_month_displayed_int` and `current_month_int` into the `book_appointments_go_to_month` method.
-4. Next it runs a `while` loop to see if the calendar is showing any avaialbe appointments.
+4. Next it runs a `while` loop to see if the calendar is showing any available appointments.
    1. This is done by calling the `check_for_eligible_appointment_dates` method.
    2. If True is returned by the `check_for_eligible_appointment_dates` method then the `while` loop is broken.
-   3. Otherwise it carries on the loop 3 more times, advacing the month by 1 each time.
+   3. Otherwise it carries on the loop 3 more times, advancing the month by 1 each time.
    4. If at the end of the 3 loops it cannot find an appointment, it fails the test.

 ### Book Appointments Go To Month